kayartaya-vinod/EV-JUL-2022/OS Fundamentals/Readme.md

 ![](./images/shell_variables.dio.png)

-# Assignment tasks for the Day 3
+# Assignment tasks for day 3

 1. Accept a positive number from the user and check if the number given is a prime or not
 1. Accept two positive numbers (say, n1 and n2) such that n1 < n2 and print all the prime numbers between n1 and n2